RaflyPutera/FreeCodeCampCerts/README.md

-A personal repository for completing and obtaineing FreeCodeCamp verified certifications.
+A personal repository for completing and obtaining FreeCodeCamp verified certifications.